Culture in IT Team Performance

 I started at Amdahl, an information technology company that specialized in IBM mainframe-compatible computer products.
 While I was there, the CEO left.
 The result was devastating.
 He’d focused on product research and development and having the sharpest possible sales organization.
 Customer satisfaction was a priority.
 It was a fantastic management team with a culture based on trust: we worked with great people, we were all proud of our superior products, and everybody was happy.
 By contrast, the new management team micromanaged and used a centralized decision-making process for setting sales priorities, pricing and reporting.
 It was devastating to see such a wonderful company crumble in such a short period of time.
 People left the sinking ship faster than I’d thought possible.

 I left and joined 7N, an agency for high-end IT specialists that had been founded in 1965.
 When I arrived, it was my turn to lay out the strategy and culture of the company.
-I wanted to build the most wonderful company – one that anyone would want to work for.
+I wanted to build the most wonderful company – one that anybody would want to work for.
 My company was going to focus on quality, and be staffed with people who trusted each other and who management in turn trusted.
-I stressed freedom and responsibility and I allowed decisions to be made at the local level.
+I laid the emphasis on freedom and responsibility and I allowed decisions to be made at the local level.

 To facilitate local authority and responsibility, I decided to apply “frame management.”
 By that I mean that I use descriptive job titles and leave it at that — no detailed job description is provided.
 Since we only hire people with ten years or more of practical experience and who have extraordinary references, I don’t have to tell them how to do their job.
 By leaving them alone to do their job, I force them to focus on the task at hand and on the people they serve.